rsdoiel/antenna/archives/2025/planet_2025.22.md

 ---

-## Portuguese police start search in Madeleine McCann case
+## Portuguese police drain well in Madeleine McCann search

 date: 2025-06-03, from: RTÉ News

-Portuguese police have started a new investigation near the place where British toddler Madeleine McCann disappeared while on holiday with her family in 2007, a spokeswoman said.
+Search teams have been seen draining a well and clearing areas of dense vegetation near abandoned buildings as the latest search for missing British girl Madeleine McCann continues in Portugal.

 <br>